All Products

 2. In the log, check the entries around the time the task failed.

-If the backup log contains the keyword RestoreContainer::ValidateTargetForCreation, it indicates that when you restored a database with the same name, you changed only the path but not the database name.
-This caused a name conflict and the restore operation failed.
-To successfully restore the database, you must change both the database name and the path.
+If the backup log contains the keyword RestoreContainer::ValidateTargetForCreation, it indicates the restore operation failed because you changed the database path but not the database name, which caused a name conflict.
+To successfully restore the database, change both the database name and the path.

 • Symptom

-When a SQL Server recovery fails, the agent log indicates that a file failed to initialize.
-The log contains the following details:
+When an SQL Server restore fails, the agent log shows that a file failed to initialize correctly.
+The log shows the following:

 2025-11-10 11:25:53.967@iZrxhug********@2208@LM_INFO@dbackup3-agent|[SQLSERVER] output: 100 percent processed.